WatchNature/watchnature-app/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To run the tests and watcher, simply use `mix test.watch`.

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more